 We are Algorithmic Health Ireland Limited, trading as Lloyds Online Doctor.

-At Lloyds Online Doctor, we believe in giving our patients the best possible care, which includes taking care of your privacy so that you feel you can trust us and have confidence in the way we handle your information.
+At Lloyds Online Doctor, we believe in giving our patients the best possible care, which includes taking care of your privacy so that you have confidence in the way we handle your information.

 To help you understand how we treat your personal data, please read the following policy carefully.